Event-based vision sensing and its application to pedestrian detection for intelligent transportation and surveillance: DATASETS AND EVALUATION METRICS

-\textbf{Henri’s}\footnote{http://rpg.ifi.uzh.ch/e2vid} \cite{HSHDRV2022} dataset depicts a busy cityscape as seen from the front windscreen of a car in Zurich.
-The GEN3 camera and the rigid settings of a HUAWEI P20 smartphone were used to capture the footage.
-The dataset is 44.7 GB in size, with both the event camera and frame camera recording at resolution of 640x480.
-While the lenses remain unlabelled, but they are synchronized to document the city's vibrancy effectively, incorporating varying weather conditions and time of day, and focusing on pedestrians.
-This augments the richness of the data for the average road user.
-The dataset comprises local weather data from Zurich, road condition information, and vehicle front windshield views captured at various times of the day.
-Additionally, it includes close-up shots, such as changes in lighting when entering and exiting tunnels, thereby enhancing our understanding of pedestrian behaviour in typical urban traffic.
+\textbf{Henri's}\footnote{http://rpg.ifi.uzh.ch/e2vid} \cite{HSHDRV2022} dataset depicts a busy cityscape as seen from the front windscreen of a car in Zurich.
+The GEN3 camera and the rigid settings of a HUAWEI P20 smartphone were used to capture the footage, with both the event camera and frame camera recording at a resolution of 640$\times$480.
+While the data are not organized as a standard pedestrian-detection benchmark, the synchronized event and frame recordings document urban driving scenes under varying weather conditions and times of day, with a frequent focus on pedestrians and road users.
+Additionally, the dataset includes local weather data from Zurich, road condition information, and close-up lighting transitions, such as entering and exiting tunnels, thereby enriching the analysis of driving-related visual perception.

-\textbf{PAFBenchmark}\footnote{https://github.com/CrystalMiaoshu/PAFBenchmark} \cite{Neuromo2019} covers three scenarios: pedestrian detection, motion detection and fall detection, with the latter two documented within an open office setting.
-It contains 642 records in jAER format and 4670 annotated frames from the pedestrian detection event stream, with no APS frames recorded.
-The dataset contains 642 records and 4670 annotated frames converted from the pedestrian detection event stream.
-The pedestrian detection component of the dataset encapsulates diverse scenarios including pedestrian overlap, occlusion, collision and other common scenarios in traffic monitoring tasks.
-The action detection dataset records 15 subjects performing 10 different actions, while the fall detection dataset similarly encompasses recordings of 15 subjects executing predefined motions such as falling, bending, tripping and tying shoes.
-The dataset was captured using a fixed camera tripod and a laptop computer.
-For pedestrian detection, diverse urban environments like corridors, walkways and squares were utilized, with an empty office serving as the venue for action and fall detection was performed in an empty office.
+\textbf{PAFBenchmark}\footnote{https://github.com/CrystalMiaoshu/PAFBenchmark} \cite{Neuromo2019} covers three scenarios: pedestrian detection, motion detection, and fall detection, with the latter two documented within an open office setting.
+The pedestrian-detection component of the dataset encapsulates diverse scenarios including pedestrian overlap, occlusion, collision, and other common situations in traffic monitoring tasks.
+The action detection subset records 15 subjects performing 10 different actions, while the fall-detection subset similarly encompasses recordings of 15 subjects executing predefined motions such as falling, bending, tripping, and tying shoes.
+The dataset was captured using a fixed camera tripod and a laptop computer, and is therefore useful not only for pedestrian detection but also for broader human-centered event-based understanding.